 BUS contains a list of destinations.
 Incoming messags are routed to destination.
 Message Consumers consume messages from Destination.
 Most Important, a message can also be routed from one destination to another before being consumed by a receiver.

-mediation is a piece of code which is always associated with a destination.
+A mediation is a piece of code which is always associated with a destination.
 Mediation code operates on a message as it traverses that destination.

 Following figure would explain the collaboration between producer, consumer, destination and mediation -